cydy8001/Network-Load-Balancer/README.md

 # Network Load Balancer
 Demo link: https://youtu.be/mysKYVQbRAI

+This project follows proof of principle of the network load balancer.

 For this project, I made a network load balancer using different network loading algorithm.
 The supported network loading algorithm are: Retry Rule, Round Robin Rule, Random Rule, Weighted Response Time Rule, and Best Available Rule.